y0zg/kubernetes/first-app/README.md

-# Kubernetes in 7 Days - First Application
+First Application

-Within this directory are the files used to deploy the first application, as per this [guide](../01-getting-started-with-kubernetes/01-05.md).
+Within this directory are the files used to deploy the first application.

 Build application.